 In no case may the application of these performance conditions lead to an acquisition of more than 100% of the original grant.

-The achievement of these performance conditions will be assessed and validated annually by the Compensation and Nomination Committee shares were awarded on October 23, 2019 to Partners and specific Non Partners employees of the Group (83 employees).
+The achievement of these performance conditions will be assessed and validated annually by the Compensation and Nomination Committee.

 October 23, 2019 Long Term Incentive Plan